aws-samples/amazon-bedrock-claudev3-sonnet-blog-generation/README.md

 This sample project uses Amazon Bedrock Claude V3 sonnet LLM to create a draft blog from an image uploaded into Amazon S3 bucket

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/s3-lambda-bedrock-sam

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements